Marilyn W. Thompson: Career

 Thompson left the Post in 2011 to work for three years as Washington bureau chief for Reuters.
 She left Reuters to serve as Deputy Editor of POLITICO and after a year, became a Shorenstein Fellow at Harvard's Kennedy School.
 Thompson returned to the Post under contract to help manage coverage of the 2016 presidential campaign.
 After a brief stint at Kaiser Health News as deputy investigations editor, she returned to the Post in 2017 as National weekend and deputy political enterprise editor.
-Thompson joined ProPublica in 2018 as an editor on the local news network, then was asked to set up a ProPublica Washington bureau with six reporters investigating the federal government.
+Thompson joined ProPublica in 2018 as an editor on the local news network, after which she was asked to set up a ProPublica Washington bureau with six reporters investigating the federal government.